videsk/.github/profile/README.md

 # Welcome to Videsk profile 👋

-Here you will find our libraries and SDKs for use with our products.
-Also some open source utilities/libraries!
+We're happy to see you here!
+You will find some open-source libraries we created for the community, also as public repositories to be transparent with our customers and consumers.

+### Developers
+If you're looking working with us, please send us a video about yourself to: `developers [at] videsk.io`

+### Customers
+If you're looking at our docs, please visit: https://developers.videsk.io

+### Security researchers
 If you're a security researcher, please visit https://s.videsk.io.

 # Culture